dan12mol/toggl/README.md

 Atom Package for having control over Toggl entries directly from your editor

+## Settings
+1. Go to toggl.com -> My Profile and copy your API Key
+2. Paste it into the package settings

 ## Commands
 Use CMD+SHIFT+P to access command console